kukua/concava-connector-spul/README.md

 ## Installation

-The SPUL connector can be run as a Golang program or in a Docker container.
+The SPUL connector can be run as a NodeJS program or in a Docker container.

 Make sure [ConCaVa](https://github.com/kukua/concava) is setup as well.
 See [`.env.sample`](https://github.com/kukua/concava-connector-spul/tree/master/.env.sample) for the default configuration.

-### Golang
+### NodeJS

 ```bash
 git clone https://github.com/kukua/concava-connector-spul.git